Cleavon Little: Later career

 Little's last appearance as an actor was in a guest role on a 1992 episode of the television series Tales from the Crypt entitled "This'll Kill Ya".
 Eleven years after his death, he appeared in the music video for "Show Me How to Live" by Audioslave, through archive footage from Vanishing Point.

-Death and legacy
+Personal life

+Little married Valerie Wiggins in 1972.
+They divorced in 1974.
+His daughter is Adia Millett.

 Little died of colon cancer at his home in the Sherman Oaks area of Los Angeles on October 22, 1992.

+Legacy

 For Little's contribution to motion pictures, he was posthumously honored with a star on the Hollywood Walk of Fame on February 1, 1994.
 The star is located on the south side of Hollywood Boulevard near El Cerrito Place.

 The Cleavon Little Scholarship, which provides assistance to minority students, was created at the American Academy of Dramatic Arts through a campaign led by Little's fellow alumnus and co-star Judd Hirsch.

-His marriage to Valerie Wiggins ended in divorce.
-His daughter is Adia Millett.